 Your body will continue to make milk if you continue to express it either with your baby suckling at the breasts or by expressing with an effective breast pump.

 A healthy baby with a good latch and on demand access to the nursing mother tends (generally) to be more efficient at maintaining a supply than expressing milk with a pump is.

-If you are concerned about the amount you have stored for when baby is with with caregivers other than yourself (if you are leaving breast milk with them) just continue to have a regular pumping session(s) while you are away from baby.
+If you are concerned about the amount you have stored for when baby is with caregivers other than yourself (if you are leaving breast milk with them) just continue to have a regular pumping session(s) while you are away from baby.

 Also, continuing nighttime nursing is important for maintaining a milk supply due to day & night hormonal shifts.
 This may be especially important as you transition to being away from your baby for hours per day.
 Keep in mind that your baby may change schedules to be with you more in the night and will stay awake accordingly.
 Both you and baby will need time to adjust to routine times apart.

 Also, note that many caregivers tend to give more milk when you are absent then a baby might actually consume from the breast than if baby had been with you during the same time period.
 Feeding more is just an easy and effective way to calm a baby who is missing mom or other primary attachment person.

 Mother and baby togetherness provides the option for on- demand nursing and an excellent opportunity to maintain an adequate milk supply.